minetest-palamod/palamod/README.md

 -----------------

 This project is a free clone of the main modpack of a french minecraft server called [Paladium](https://paladium-pvp.fr/).
-This server was created by the french youtuber FuzeIII and is the second biggest french pvp-faction.
+This server was created by the french youtuber FuzeIII and is the biggest french pvp-faction.

 Informations
 ------------